 27. Parking Area.
 An off-street area for the parking of motor vehicles.
 28. Parking Space.
 A permanently surfaced area of not less than one hundred sixty-two (162) square feet and having a width of not less than nine (9) feet, either within an enclosed structure or in the open, exclusive of driveways or access drives, for the parking of motor vehicles.
 29. Right-of-Way.
 A strip of land between lot lines dedicated for use by the public or owned by the public for street and/or utility use.
 30. Setback, Front.
 Refer to the definition and illustrations in "SECTION 1115.06 RULES OF MEASUREMENT."
 31. Setback, Rear.
 Refer to the definition and illustrations in "SECTION 1115.06 RULES OF MEASUREMENT."
 32. Setback, Side.
 Refer to the definition and illustrations in "SECTION 1115.06 RULES OF MEASUREMENT."
-33. Specific Nature.
+33. Site Plan.
+A plan, prepared to scale, showing accurately and with complete dimensioning the boundaries of a site and the location of all buildings, structures, uses and principal site development features proposed for a specific parcel of land.
+34. Specific Nature.
 Refer to the definition in "Chapter 1123 Nonconformities."
-34. Structure, Accessory.
+35. Structure, Accessory.
 A feature on the same lot as a principal building that is subordinate, incidental, and customary to the principal use.
-35. Use.
+36. Use.
 The purpose for which land or a building or structure is arranged, designed, or intended, or for which either land or a building or structure is, or may be, occupied or maintained.
-36. Use, Accessory.
+37. Use, Accessory.
 A use that is incidental and customarily found in connection with the principal use on the same lot, provided the Accessory Use was begun at the same time or after the construction of the Principal Use.
-37. Use, Conditional.
+38. Use, Conditional.
 A use which is permitted in a district only if such use is expressly authorized by the Planning Commission, and/or Council.
-38. Use, Principal.
+39. Use, Principal.
 The purpose for which land or a building or structure is arranged, designed, or intended, or for which either land or a building or structure is, or may be, occupied or maintained.
-39. Yard, Front.
+40. Yard, Front.
 An open space extending the full width of the lot between a building and the front lot line, unoccupied and unobstructed from the ground upward except as hereinafter specified.
 The least depth of a front yard is the shortest distance measured horizontally, between any part of a building, exclusive of such parts hereinafter excepted, and the front lot line.
-40. Yard, Rear.
+41. Yard, Rear.
 An open space extending the full width of a lot between a building and the rear lot line, unoccupied and unobstructed from the ground upward except as hereinafter specified.
 The least depth of a rear yard is the shortest distance, measured horizontally, between any part of a building, other than such parts hereinafter excepted, and the rear lot line.

-41. Yard, Side.
+42. Yard, Side.
 An open space extending from the front yard to the rear yard between a building and the side lot line unoccupied and unobstructed from the ground upward except as hereinafter specified.
 The least width of a side yard is the shortest distance, measured horizontally, between any part of a building, other than such parts hereinafter excepted and the nearest side lot line.
-42. Variance.
+43. Variance.
 A modification of the zoning code granted by the Board of Zoning Appeals in accordance with "SECTION 1105.12 VARIANCES."
-43. Zoning Code.
+44. Zoning Code.
 This Planning and Zoning Code for the City of Elyria, Ohio.
-44. Zoning Permit.
+45. Zoning Permit.
 A document issued by the Zoning Administrator authorizing the terms of this Zoning Code and for the purpose of carrying out and enforcing its provisions.